-The Belly Rub Paradox: Why It’s Complicated
+The Belly Rub Paradox

-The whole belly rub situation with cats is a bit like being offered cake at a party, only to discover it’s actually a very convincing prop.
+The whole belly rub situation with cats is a bit like being offered cake at a party, only to discover it’s a very convincing prop.
 Cats send mixed signals that leave us scratching our heads (and sometimes our hands).
 One moment they’re rolling around, showing off their spotted or striped tummies, and the next they’re treating your hand like it’s invaded their personal kingdom.

-Decoding the Belly Display: What Your Cat Really Means
+What Your Cat Really Means

 When your cat rolls over and exposes their belly, they’re not necessarily asking for pets.
 More often than not, this display is a sign of trust and contentment.
 Your cat feels safe enough around you to show their most vulnerable area.
-It’s actually one of the highest compliments a cat can give you, but it doesn’t automatically come with touching privileges.
+It’s one of the highest compliments a cat can give you, but it doesn’t automatically come with touching privileges.

 Different cats have different comfort levels with belly exposure.
 Some confident, well-socialized cats might tolerate or even enjoy gentle tummy touches, especially if they’ve been conditioned to accept it from kittenhood.
 Others treat any belly contact as a declaration of war, regardless of how much they trust you.
 There’s no universal rule, which makes each cat’s preferences part of their unique personality.